apache/skywalking-website/docs/README.md

   - header: Welcome Haochao Zhuang to join the PMC
     content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been invited to join the PMC.
 Welcome aboard.
     time: Mar.
 5th, 2020
-  - header: Welcome Zhusheng Xu as new committer
-    content: Based on his continuous contributions, Zhusheng Xu (a.k.a [aderm](https://github.com/aderm)) has been voted as a new committer.
-    time: Feb.
-21st, 2020